pitthexai/HexAI-TJAtxt/README.md

 ### Acknowledgements
-<p align="justify">We wish to thank <strong>Marshfield Clinic</strong> which allowed us to collect the <strong>MCIndoor20000</strong> dataset.
-Our special thanks goes to Daniel Wall and Anne Nikolai at <strong>Marshfield Clinic Research Institute</strong> (https://www.marshfieldresearch.org/).
-We appreciate their great help and contributions in collecting the dataset and preparing the current paper.
-Fereshteh S. Bashiri would like to thank the <strong>Summer Research Internship Program (SRIP)</strong> (http://www.marshfieldresearch.org/srip) at <strong>Marshfield Clinic Research Institute (MCRI)</strong> for financial support.</p>
+<p align="justify">We wish to thank <strong>AAA</strong> which allowed us to collect the <strong>HexAI-TJAtxt</strong> dataset.
+Our special thanks goes to BBB at <strong>AAA</strong> (https://www.marshfieldresearch.org/).
+We appreciate their great help and contributions in collecting the dataset and preparing the current paper. </p>

 ### Publications:

-<p align="justify">The <strong>MCIndoor20000</strong> dataset is fully explained in the following paper.
+<p align="justify">The <strong>HexAI-TJAtxt</strong> dataset is fully explained in the following paper at Data in Brief journal.
 Any publication using the database would encourage to reference to:
 <p align="justify">
-<strong>[1]</strong> Bashiri, F.S., LaRose, E., Peissig, P. and Tafti, A.P., 2018.
+<strong>[1]</strong> LaRose, E., Peissig, P. and Tafti, A.P., 2018.
 MCIndoor20000: a fully-labeled image dataset to advance indoor objects detection.
 Data in Brief. <a href="https://www.sciencedirect.com/science/article/pii/S2352340917307424" target="_blank">[<strong>Paper</strong>]</a>
 </p>